 - Visit the ancient Akrotiri archaeological sites.

 - Take a boat tour to the volcano and swim in the hot springs.

-- Swim, snorkel, and scuba in the crystal clear Mediterranean waters.
+- Snorkel, scuba, or go swimming in Satorini‘s crystal clear Mediterranean waters.

 While all the Greek islands are beautiful and have something unique to offer, Santorini and Mykonos undoubtedly compete for most popular.
+Of course, there are also many less-known Greek islands that are equally as amazing in their own ways.
 Compared to the pretty but party-laden Mykonos, I preferred staying in Santorini for its slower pace, more luxurious feel, and some of the most beautiful sunsets in the world.
 Santorini is easily one of Europe’s best islands, and the island itself is relatively small, so you will be able to see most if not all of it over a recommended minimum of 3 days.
 No matter the length of your visit or where you choose to stay, Santorini will surely live up to your dreams and expectations.